Bloodhounds (TV series)

-Bloodhounds is a South Korean action drama television series directed by Kim Joo-hwan, and starring Woo Do-hwan, Lee Sang-yi, Park Sung-woong and Huh Joon-ho.
+Bloodhounds is a South Korean action crime thriller television series written and directed by Jason Kim, and starring Woo Do-hwan, Lee Sang-yi, Park Sung-woong and Huh Joon-ho.
 Based on the Naver Webtoon of the same name by Jeong Chan, the series follows the story of a young boxer who teams up with a delinquent and a moneylender to fight against a loan shark organization.
-The first season was released on Netflix on June 9, 2023.
-A second season has been confirmed in production.
+The first season premiered on Netflix on June 9, 2023.
+A second season was confirmed to be in production and released on April 3, 2026.

 Plot

+Season 1

-Kim Geon-woo, a promising young boxer, dreams of providing a better life for his single mother.
+Kim Gun-woo, a promising young boxer, dreams of providing a better life for his single mother.
 However, his mother falls prey to Smile Capital, a ruthless loan shark organization led by Kim Myeong-gil.
-Desperate to save his mother from their clutches, Geon-woo reluctantly accepts help from Choi Tae-ho, a benevolent moneylender with his own complex history.
-Geon-woo crosses paths with Hong Woo-jin, a troubled delinquent who also finds solace in boxing.
+Desperate to save his mother from their clutches, Gun-woo reluctantly accepts help from Choi Tae-ho, a benevolent moneylender with his own complex history.
+Gun-woo crosses paths with Hong Woo-jin, a former marine and a troubled delinquent who also finds solace in boxing.
 Despite their vastly different backgrounds, they form an unlikely and powerful bond, driven by a shared desire for justice and a need to protect those they love.
-Together with Tae-ho, Geon-woo and Woo-jin embark on a dangerous mission to bring down Smile Capital.
+Together with Tae-ho, Gun-woo and Woo-jin embark on a dangerous mission to bring down Smile Capital.
 They delve into the murky underworld of debt collection, facing off against ruthless enforcers and navigating the moral gray areas of their chosen path.
-As they confront Myeong-gil and his formidable organization, Geon-woo and Woo-jin grapple with their own internal struggles.
+As they confront Myeong-gil and his formidable organization, Gun-woo and Woo-jin grapple with their own internal struggles.
 They confront their pasts, confront the harsh realities of the world, and ultimately discover the true meaning of friendship, loyalty, and the price of freedom.

+Season 2

+Fresh from taking down the loan sharks, Gun-woo and Woo-jin gear up for another fight when a global syndicate running an illegal boxing league targets them and puts their loved ones at risk.